DataDog/datadog-cloudfoundry-buildpack/docker/Readme.md

 ## [Flask app](app)

 A simple flask application demonstrating examples on tracing, dogstatsd and logs.
 The requirements.txt file contains the dependencies.
-This method will work with any kind of application, not just Flask or Python applications.
-It's just a very simple example to see how it works.

 ## [Entrypoint](entrypoint.sh)